Acceptance and adoption of social robots into everyday life for people with dementia

 |Start date||October 2019|

-Little research has addressed the acceptance and adoption of AAL technologies into everyday life for people with early onset dementia (under 65).
-This study will characterise the implementation processes from the perspective of the user and will be conducted as a qualitative longitudinal, ethnographic study across Europe.
-This includes a literature review of relevant elements of micro implementation processes linked to the experience of usefulness and successful incorporation of AAL technology as well as qualitative interviews and observations while using AAL technology over a period of 9 month.
+This project will address the acceptance and adoption of social robots into everyday life for people with dementia living in nursing homes.
+This study will characterise the implementation processes from the perspective of the users and will be conducted as a qualitative, ethnographic study.
+This includes a literature review on the barriers and facilitators of acceptance of social robots in nursing homes, as well as participant observation and qualitative interviews with people with dementia, staff and informal caregivers while using social robots over a period of 4-6 months.

-Insights into the understanding of the use and utilization of AAL technology and their impact on social interaction, participation and the role of the family (caregiver) and a better understanding of requirements of AAL technology to fit well into habitual practices, routines and cultures how to generate positive emotions; being user-friendly, adaptable and manageable; and engage carers.
+Insights into the understanding of the use and utilization of social robots and their impact on social interaction, participation and the role of the family (caregiver) and nursing home staff and a better understanding of requirements of social robots to fit well into habitual practices, routines and cultures how to generate positive emotions; being user-friendly, adaptable and manageable; and engage carers.

 Two of 3 months each.
 The first in year one with AE to develop the longitudinal case study and to gain better understanding of dementia activities for people with dementia and lay persons.
-The 2nd secondment with Silverfit an industry partner to gain better understanding of AAL technology.
+The 2nd secondment with Karolinska Institute to gain better understanding of social robot technology.